 When ready to serve, fill the wine glasses with ice before pouring in the sangria and dividing up the wine-soaked fruits between the glasses.
 Most experts suggest using glasses that are wide and large enough to accommodate the fresh fruit and the ice.

-The sweet and fruit nature of passion fruit sangria makes it the ideal pairing for hot, spicy foods.
+The sweet and fruity nature of passion fruit sangria makes it the ideal pairing for hot, spicy foods.